systemd/systemd/docs/USER_RECORD_BLOB_DIRS.md

 The JSON User Record specifies the location of the blob directory via the `blobDirectory` field.
 If the field is unset, then there is no blob directory and thus no blob files to look for.
+Note that `blobDirectory` can exist in the `regular`, `perMachine`, and `status` sections.
 The blob directory is completely owned and managed by the service that owns the rest of the user record (as specified in the `service` field).